CHARAN-Chiru-17/PowerBI-CustomerChurnAnalysis/README.md

 This document provides a simplified guide for conducting customer churn analysis using Power BI.
 The dataset includes various customer attributes, such as gender, tenure, service subscriptions, and payment details.

 ### Data Sources
-Customer Data: The primary dataset used for this analysis "Cutomer_churn_analysis" .
+Customer Data: The primary dataset used for this analysis "Cutomer_churn_analysis." .

 ### Data Overview
 The dataset contains the following columns: